Pranay-bedse/Heart-Disease-or-Not/README.md

-# Heart Dieseas or Not
+# Heart Disease or Not
 * Classification Based Machine Learning Project.
 * In this project, I have worked on Heart Dieses Dataset.
 * To identify whether the patient has Heart Dieses or not.